zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### Authentication to the Discovery Service

-There are two modes to run the Discovery Service: HTTP and HTTPS.
+Authentication to the Discovery Service supports only HTTPS.

 **Note:** API Gateway first needs to be registered to the Discovery Service to provide authentication using mainframe credentials.

-- HTTP mode: Access is protected by basic Eureka authentication.

-- HTTPS mode: Access is protected by mainframe credentials (basic or token) or client certificate.
+Access to the Discovery Service is protected by mainframe credentials (basic or token) or client certificate using HTTPS.
  The `application/**` endpoints are protected by mainframe credentials (basic or token) and the `discovery/**` endpoint is protected by mainframe credentials (basic or token) or a client certificate.
  The `eureka/**` endpoints are protected by the client certificate to allow for the other services to register without mainframe credentials or token.
  The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.